vipul-8840/Striver_SDE_Sheet/README.md

 - `String/RotateString.cpp`: Contains the implementation of the function to check if one string is a rotation of another.
 - `String/sortfreq.cpp`: Contains the implementation of the function to sort characters in a string by frequency.
 - `String/Parentheses.cpp`: Contains the implementation of the `maxDepth` function which finds the maximum depth of nested parentheses in a string.
+- `String/StringAtoi.cpp`: Contains the implementation of the `myAtoi` function which converts a string to an integer.

 ## Function Descriptions
 ### `void setZeroes(vector<vector<int>>& mat)`